Most people experience grief when they lose someone important to them. It affects everyone differently. There's no right or wrong way to feel.

 You may feel that you need some extra help and support during this time.

-The nurses on the helpline can give you advice, guidance and practical support during this difficult time.
+They can give you advice, guidance and practical support during this difficult time.

 If somebody dies at home